We are Washington State's only outdoor Self-Directed Education Center

 If your child is newly homeschooling, or has recently left a conventional school and is still deschooling, Wednesday afternoons are a good place to start.
 The smaller group and the more contained age range give kids plenty of space to find their footing.

 Mixed-age community is at the center of everything we believe.
-On Fridays, a twelve-year-old might spend an hour in deep conversation with a seventeen-year-old, then turn around and help a six-year-old how to build a fort.
-A teenager who struggles to connect with same-age peers at a conventional school often finds, to their surprise, that they are a natural mentor, a builder of things, a leader in the best sense of the word.
+On Fridays, a twelve-year-old might spend an hour in deep conversation with a seventeen-year-old, then turn around and help a six-year-old build a fort.
+A teenager who struggles to connect with same-age peers at a conventional school often finds, to their surprise, that they are a natural mentor, a builder of things, and a leader in the best sense of the word.
 These discoveries happen here because we get out of the way and let them.

 Friday is our flagship gathering.
 If you are deciding whether the Co-op is right for your family, Friday is the place to start.